• Home

 All cooked ingredients in the skillet.

-Serve with rice, mashed potatoes, cauliflower rice, or whatever your favorite side dish is.
-Mac and cheese is always a winner, and so is Broccoli Bacon Salad (a great make-ahead side dish!).
+Serve with rice, easy mashed potatoes without milk, cauliflower rice, or whatever your favorite side dish is. simple mac and cheese recipe without flour is always a winner, and so is Broccoli Bacon Salad (a great make-ahead side dish!).

 Two cooked steaks covered with gravy and mushrooms with a side of rice and gravy.